How to Do Foundational Underpinning in North Carolina

 - Aesthetics.
 Helical piles leave a very small footprint.
 The installation process is relatively limited in scope, and cleanup is as simple as refilling the affected area with soil and applying some landscaping.

-These benefits exist regardless of geography — but in the Carolinas, helical anchors are particularly advantageous, because soil conditions and inconsistent precipitation make foundation damageunusually common — and foundation repair surprisingly challenging.
+These benefits exist regardless of geography — but in North and South Carolina, helical anchors are particularly advantageous, because soil conditions and inconsistent precipitation make foundation damageunusually common — and foundation repair surprisingly challenging.

 Helical anchors represent a cost-effective and practical solution for foundation repair teams working in regions prone to erosion, landslides, floods and droughts.